 Lionel Walsh is an actor and director who teaches acting in the BFA in Acting programme.
-He is a Certified Teacher of the Michael Chekhov Acting Technique (Michael Chekhov Association) and is founding Director of The Inspired Acting Lab, in which he develops new exercises in Fantastic Realism.
+He is a Certified Teacher of the Michael Chekhov Acting Technique (Michael Chekhov Association) and is founding Director of The Inspired Acting Lab, in which he and his Lab Assistants develop new exercises in Fantastic Realism.
 He has trained at the Moscow Art Theatre School, Russia.

 Lionel is a recipient of the Alumni Award for Distinguished Contributions to University Teaching, the Alumni Association Excellence in Mentoring Award, the Students of Dramatic Art Faculty Excellence Award, and an OCUFA Award nomination.

-Memberships include the Council of Ontario University/College Theatre Programmes (President); Canadian Actor's Equity Association; The Michael Chekhov Association; and, the Association for Theatre in Higher Education (Member at Large-Finance, MAL-Operations, VP-Awards, VP-Conference 2015).
-Lionel is Associate Professor of Acting, School of Dramatic Art, University of Windsor, where he served as the Director of the School from 2002-2012.
-He also served as Associate Dean, Academic and Student Affairs, Faculty of Arts and Social Sciences and is currently Assistant Vice-President, North American Recruitment.
+Memberships include the Canadian Actor's Equity Association; The Michael Chekhov Association; and, the Association for Theatre in Higher Education (Member at Large Liaison to Focus Group Representatives, MAL-Operations, VP-Awards, VP-Conference 2015).
+Lionel is Associate Professor of Acting, and served as Interim Director of the Director of the School (2019-2020) and Director (2002-2012), Associate Dean, Academic and Student Affairs (2012 – 2014), and Assistant Vice-President, Student Recruitment (2015 – 2019).

 Room 206 Jackman Dramatic Art Centre